Audience Top

 Procedures - Jazz Ensembles Top

-There is no real space for students to eat lunch or purchase food.
 We encourage bands to eat either before they arrive at the festival or afterwards.

 To double-check what equipment is provided in the Warm-Up space, the Performance Area, and the Clinic Room, please refer to our Equipment List.